Package 'dubicube'

 fun

-A function which, when applied to data_cube returns the statistic(s) of interest.
+A function which, when applied to data_cube$data returns the statistic(s) of interest (or just data_cube in case of a dataframe).
 This function must return a dataframe with a column diversity_val containing the statistic of interest.

 ...